proge/PyNFSe/README.md

 PySPED-NFSe
 ===========

-This project was based on Ricardo Reghin code, sent to OpenERP-Brasil group on August 24, 2012.
+This project is based on Ricardo Reghin code, sent to OpenERP-Brasil group on August 24, 2012.

 The PyNFSe is responsible for XML file generation, validation and submission.